Outlier detection in network revenue management: Method

-To represent the relationship between legs in the network (the nodes in the inverted graph), we attach edge weights to the inverted graph.
-The edge weights can be interpreted as distances: The higher the edge weight, the further apart i.e. more dissimilar, the connected nodes are.
-Hence, we define the edge weights as:
+\emph{To represent the relationship between legs in the network,} i.e. the nodes in the inverted graph, we attach weights to the edges in the inverted graph.
+These weights are interpreted as distances: a higher edge weight indicates that the connected nodes are more dissimilar.
+Therefore, an applicable weight function should be non-negative.
+Further, the weight function needs to ensure that any negatively correlated legs are marked as more dissimilar.
+Even though a negative correlation may imply that outlier demand jointly affects both legs, we expect it to affect negatively correlated legs differently.
+Therefore, these require different adjustments from an analyst and should be in different clusters.
+To satisfy these requirements, we define the edge weights as:

 where $\rho(ij, jk)$ is the correlation between bookings on legs $ij$ and $jk$.
-When the share of demand for itineraries is known from itinerary-level data, $\rho(ij, jk)$ can be replaced with $r(ij, jk)$.
+Though the use of functional dynamical correlation as a measure of similarity between time series is not new, its application as an edge weight in a network setting, to our knowledge, is novel.

-We use a minimum spanning tree-based algorithm to allow for clusters of irregular shapes.
+\emph{To allow for irregular cluster shapes,} we recommend a minimum spanning tree (MST) algorithm \citep{Prim1957}.
 For example, in Figure \ref{fig:network_method}b, a cluster may include AB and DE because they are in the same line, rather than clustering AB and FB.
 Minimum spanning tree approaches work well for clusters with irregular boundaries \citep{Zahn1971}.
-Alternative approaches (such as $k$-means), often assume a specific shape of clusters (spherical, for $k$-means).
+Alternative clustering approaches (such as $k$-means) often assume a specific shape of clusters (spherical, for $k$-means).
+MST-based clustering approaches also do not assume that clusters are of similar sizes \citep{Peter2010}.
+This makes them particularly suitable for transportation networks constructed as a series of interlocking lines, where the points of intersection are often not equally spaced.
+For example, MST-based approaches have previously been used in optimising layouts of railway networks \citep{Liang2020}.

 A \textit{spanning tree} of a graph is a subgraph that includes all vertices in the original graph and a minimum number of edges, such that the spanning tree is connected.
-Then, the minimum spanning tree (MST) is the spanning tree with the minimum summed edge weights -- see Figure \ref{fig:network_method}c.
-Since the inverted graph is weighted, we use Prim's algorithm \citep{Prim1957} to calculate the MST -- see Appendix \ref{app:prims} for a detailed introduction.
+Then, the MST is the spanning tree with the minimum summed edge weights -- see Figure \ref{fig:network_method}c.
+Since the inverted graph is weighted, we use Prim's algorithm \citep{Prim1957} to calculate the MST -- Appendix \ref{app:prims} provides a detailed introduction.
+Any one-to-one transformation of the weight function, $w_{(ij, jk)}$ will produce an identical minimum spanning tree.